Josquin des Prez

 Influential both during and after his lifetime, Josquin has been described as the first Western composer to retain posthumous fame.
 His music was widely performed and imitated in 16th-century Europe, and was highly praised by Martin Luther and the music theorists Heinrich Glarean and Gioseffo Zarlino.
-In the Baroque era, Josquin's reputation became overshadowed by the Italian composer Giovanni Pierluigi da Palestrina, though he was still studied by some theorists and music historians.
-During the 20th-century early music revival, publications by August Wilhelm Ambros, Albert Smijers, Helmuth Osthoff and Edward Lowinsky, and a successful academic conference, caused his reevaluation as a central figure in Renaissance music.
-This has led to controversy over whether he has been unrealistically elevated over his contemporaries, particularly in light of over a hundred attributions now considered dubious.
-He continues to draw interest in the 21st century and his music is frequently recorded, central in the repertoire of early music vocal ensembles, and the subject of continuing scholarship.
+In the Baroque era, Josquin's reputation became overshadowed by the Italian composer Giovanni Pierluigi da Palestrina.
+During the 19th- and 20th-century early music revival, publications by August Wilhelm Ambros, Albert Smijers, Helmuth Osthoff, and Edward Lowinsky culminated in a successful academic conference in 1971.
+This caused a reevaluation of Josquin as a central figure in Renaissance music, although some scholars have questioned whether he has been unrealistically elevated over his contemporaries.
+Josquin continues to draw interest in the 21st century and his music is frequently recorded and the subject of continuing scholarship.
 He was celebrated worldwide on the 500th anniversary of his death in 2021.

 Name

-Josquin's full name, Josquin Lebloitte dit des Prez, became known in the late 20th century from a pair of 1483 documents found in Condé-sur-l'Escaut, where he is referred to as the nephew of Gille Lebloitte dit des Prez and the son of Gossard Lebloitte dit des Prez.
+Josquin's full name, Josquin Lebloitte dit des Prez, became known in the late 20th century.
+A pair of 1483 documents found in Condé-sur-l'Escaut identify the composer as the nephew of Gille Lebloitte dit des Prez and the son of Gossard Lebloitte dit des Prez.
 His first name Josquin is a diminutive form of Josse, the French form of the name of Judoc, a Breton saint of the 7th century.
 Josquin was a common name in Flanders and Northern France in the 15th and 16th centuries.
 Other documents indicate that the surname des Prez had been used by the family for at least two generations, perhaps to distinguish them from other branches of the Lebloitte family.
 At the time, the name Lebloitte was rare and the reason that Josquin's family took up the more common surname des Prez as their dit name remains uncertain.

 His name has many spellings in contemporary records: his first name is spelled as Gosse, Gossequin, Jodocus, Joskin, Josquinus, Josse, Jossequin, Judocus and Juschino; and his surname is given as a Prato, de Prato, Pratensis, de Prés, Desprez, des Prés and des Près.
 In his motet Illibata Dei virgo nutrix, he includes an acrostic of his name, where it is spelled IOSQVIN Des PREZ.
 Documents from Condé, where he lived for the last years of his life, refer to him as "Maistre Josse Desprez".
 These include a letter written by the chapter of Notre-Dame of Condé to Margaret of Austria where he is named as "Josquin Desprez".
 Scholarly opinion differs on whether his surname should be written as one word (Desprez) or two (des Prez), with publications from continental Europe preferring the former and English-language publications the latter.
 Modern scholarship typically refers to him as Josquin.